 We work closely with:

-We are sorry that as a result of assessing the increased risks from the local rise in Covid 19 infections, we had to cancel the Brimstage Hall Orchard Apple Day on Saturday 12th September.
-Thanks to everyone who offered to help and provide a display of orchard-related crafts.
+We are sorry that in 2020, after assessing the increased risks from the local rise in Covid 19 infections, we had to cancel the Brimstage Hall Orchard Apple Day

 Thanks to everyone who is fostering trees for future planting.
 Wirral Council is identifying a number of sites for planting which will be ready for circulation in the next weeks.
 We'd welcome other suggestions for areas for planting, which will enable us to check we've the right places for the right trees.
 Many "foster-parents" have asked to adopt their trees in suitable gardens, fields, school sites and workplaces - we'll send out guidance in mid-October about this!